Roger Mailand has the recruiting secrets from a veteran that we’ve all been looking for!

 Recruiting Secret #13: Serve teachers.

 If Roger had a theme song, it would be “I’ll Do Anything for You!”

 “I make sure the classrooms are set up so when teachers walk in, they’re ready to go,” Roger says.
 “I don’t want teachers running around getting ready to teach when kids are coming to Sunday school.
 If they call me during the week-and I want them to-and they say ‘I need this and this and this,’ I put it in their class space.
 I’ll prep the videotape.
 I’ll have it all ready to go.”

-Christine Yount Jones is executive editor of CHILDREN’S MINISTRY Magazine.
+Christine Yount Jones was executive editor of Children’s Ministry Magazine.